 Custom Control Inputs/Outputs: The IR-SNIF-1,2,3 monitor has the capability to be programmed for additional optional inputs or outputs.
-The control circuit in the monitor is versatile and can accommodate additional analog or discrete measurement and control signals.
-This circuit also has the capability to provide additional discrete control signals.
-Please contact SenTech Corporation technical support to determine whether specific requirements can be provided.
+The control circuit in the monitor is versatile and can accommodate additional discrete analog or measurement and control signals.
+This circuit also has the capability to provide additional discrete control signals, or serial digital output of RS232 or RS485 data.
+Please SenTech Corporation contact technical support to determine whether specific requirements can be provided.